-- 1. Create a bootable system floppy diskette by typing [FORMAT A:/S] from the DOS prompt without creating "AUTOEXEC.BAT" and "CONFIG.SYS" files. - 2.
-Copy PFLASH2.EXE to your new diskette. - 3.
-Run PFLASH2.EXE from your new diskette and select option 1 "Save Current BIOS to File."
-Enter the "Current BIOS Revision:" for the file name.
+- 1. Create a bootable system floppy disk by typing [FORMAT A:/S] from the DOS prompt without creating "AUTOEXEC.BAT" and "CONFIG.SYS" files. - 2.
+Copy AFLASH.EXE to the just created boot disk. - 3.
+Run AFLASH.EXE from this new disk and select option 1.
+Save Current BIOS to File.
+See 1.
+Save Current BIOS To File on the previous page for more details and the rest of the steps.